 THAILAND : THE PLACE TO BE

-- Hub of ASEAN: with strategic location among ASEAN, it is easy access to the Greater Mekong sub region (GMS).
+Hub of ASEAN: Owing to its strategic location among ASEAN, it facilitates easy access to the Greater Mekong sub region (GMS).
 Hence, Thailand has high potential to be regional logistic hub.

 LED AND ENERGY SAVING PROJECTS IN THAILAND

 An investment subsidy for LED light bulb or variable Speed/Inverter replacement will be provided by Department of Alternative Energy Development and Efficiency (DEDE), with a total subsidy campaign budget of 521,125,000 THB.

 An investment subsidy for LED light bulb, energy conservation machinery and equipment replacement will be provided by Department of Alternative Energy Development (DEDE), 20% for Factory And Building Control Act and 30% for SMEs, SMCE and entrepreneur.